ajaybirbal/photogram-backend/README.md

     likerID: 'ID of the liker'
 }`

+### `/post/:id/likers?limit=10&offset=0`
+GET - Returns an array of likers user handles.
+Limit - Number of likers to be shown, Default - 12 Offset - Offset the number of likers from the begining.
+Default - 0

 ### `/post/:id/dislike`
 DELETE - Removes the like from the particular post Requires following body content to be passed in JSON format: -